 In addition to the mandatory Data Protection Training available on Learn, a module has also been developed specifically for researchers.
-The course, DP Training Research, provides further guidance on the implications of the GDPR on research activities.
+The course, DP Training Research, provides further guidance on the implications of the UK GDPR on research activities.
 To enrol, go to Learn and search "DP Training Research" in the Quick Enrol Search tab.

 Legal basis for processing data

 Consent should not be used as the legal basis for processing data.
 Instead, the School's templates refer to data processing conducted in the public interest (Article 6(1)(e) "processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller").